johnnymetz/johnny-metz-blog/content/posts/check-django-migrations.md

 # OperationalError: table core_product has no column named quantity
 ```

 It would be ideal to catch this bug earlier in the development cycle.
-We can do this using the `--check` flag on the `makemigrations` command.

-> Exit with a non-zero status if model changes are missing migrations.
+We can do this using the `--check` flag on the `makemigrations` command, which will "Exit with a non-zero status if model changes are missing migrations".

 ```bash
 $ python3 manage.py makemigrations --dry-run --check